taskeenkayani/ext-direct-mvc/trunk/README.txt

 4. Make controllers inherit DirectController as opposed to just Controller.

-5. Return data from controller actions by calling one of the overriden Json methods.
+5. Return data from controller actions by calling one of the overridden Json methods.
 Actions that process form posts must be marked with [FormHandler] attribute.